mcjauregui72/CNN_MedImageClassification/README.md

 11. We added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
    * Both the BatchNormalization and Dropout layers helped improve generalization on unseen data.

-   * A Dense(256, activation='relu) layer to learn more complex patterns from the high-level features provided by ResNet50
+   * The Dense(256, activation='relu) layer learned more complex patterns from the high-level features provided by ResNet50
       * These more complex patterns became relevant to our classification task

       * The ReLU activation function supported the custom layers to model more intricate relationships between features

-12. We defined the Dense output layer with a class_count of four and an activation of softmax, which can return a probability distribution over three or more classes.
+  * Dropout(0.3) was intended to prevent overfitting by forcing the model to learn more robust features and preventing it from becoming too reliant on specific neurons

-13. We compiled first_model with optimizer=optimizer, loss='sparse_categorical_crossentropy', and metrics=['accuracy'].
+12. We defined the output layer Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (given by class_count).

-14. We trained first_model with EarlyStopping and ModelCheckpoint callbacks.
+   * Each value in the probability distribution corresponded to the predicted probability that the input image belonged to a given class

-c)
+   * We chose the Softmax activation because it can return a probability distribution over three or more classes

-d) Dropout(0.3) to prevent overfitting by forcing the model to learn more robust features and preventing it from becoming too reliant on specific neurons
+14. We compiled first_model with optimizer=optimizer, loss='sparse_categorical_crossentropy', and metrics=['accuracy'].

-e) Dense(class_count, activation = 'softmax') to output a probability distribution across the classes (whose number is given by class_count).
-Each value in the probability distribution corresponds to the predicted probability that the input image belongs to a given class
+15. We trained first_model with EarlyStopping and ModelCheckpoint callbacks.

 ### first_model, the ResNet50-based model